Will My Baby Be Taken at Birth for My Addiction During Pregnancy?

 - Rhode Island

-Since 1973, there have been attempts to charge women for drug use during pregnancy in at least 45 states.
-Exposing an unborn child to illicit drugs is not looked upon favorably, ever.
+Since 1973, at least 45 states have attempted to charge women for drug use during pregnancy.
+Exposing an unborn child to illicit drugs is not looked upon favorably.

 The states where women have not been charged for drug use while pregnant are: